Got a Question?

 An area rug serves as a focal point that would define a space.
 For a perfect room furnishing, you must choose the right size for the room.
 In any case, going to big is far more practical than going too small.

 The carpet of an average-sized room should be 10 to 20 inches away from the wall.
 For bigger rooms, you can adjust the gap up to 24 inches.
 But in any case, rugs should be centered in the setting and space between the wall and the carpet rug must be equal in all sides.
+Not sure what’s the right rug size for your space?
+From rugs for your living room and kitchen to runners for your hallways, we break down the essentials to help you find the perfect fit.

 As for placement, you’d want to make your living room a good spot for a conversation by placing the front legs of your sofa at the rug’s border.
 For bedroom spaces, it always feels good to step on a carpet rug after you get out from either side of the bed.
 In this case, you’d want a wider area rug with the best texture possible.